 Further innovation in laser technology has allowed LASIK surgeons to fully customize procedures to a patient’s individual eye surface.
 Now, with wavefront or topography-guided machines, the surgery is more precise and individual.
 Since its introduction into popular culture, LASIK has also become more affordable.
 Most clinics offer various financing options, allowing this life-changing investment to become a reality for more people.

-Thanks to researchers and scientists all over the world, laser eye surgery in Los Angeles has become safer, more efficient, and more effective than ever before.
+Thanks to researchers and scientists all over the world, laser eye surgery has become safer, more efficient, and more effective than ever before.
 Not only does LASIK offer better visual acuity and convenience, but it also provides the stepping stone to a higher quality of life.